Skip to main content

 Module description

-This module explores the changes which have taken place, and are still taking place, in the production, distribution and exhibition of American film in the past four decades.
+This module gives you the opportunity to explore the changes which have taken place, and are still taking place, in the production, distribution and exhibition of American film in the past four decades.
 These changes have occurred under the influence of emerging digital media technologies, so this module considers the impact of computer-generated imaging on production processes, visual aesthetics, and notions of stardom.
 We will also consider the significance of the growing use of the internet and World Wide Web as a means of distributing and viewing films, and the associated implications of the shift from celluloid to digital media and the multiple-media (e.g. video games, DVD, merchandising) phenomenon of modern 'blockbuster' movies.
 We will also look at the relationship between mainstream studios and the expanding independent arena.

 Bookending this core material will be two sessions considering the relationship of American cinema to American politics, both at the beginning of the 1970s and now.